tivie001/DGM4790-graphql-example/README.md

 ### DELETE

-1. As a user I can removed a movie from my watchlist or favorites by clicking on the **TRASH ICON**. (api/deleteList/:id)
+1. As a user I can remove a movie from my watchlist or favorites by clicking on the **TRASH ICON**. (api/deleteList/:id)

 ```javascript
 router.delete('/deleteList/:id', (req, res) => {